 AGORA (Assembling Galaxies of Resolved Anatomy) is an international effort aimed at systematically comparing the results of state-of-the-art cosmological hydrodynamics codes.
-The primary goals of the project are to quantify the systematic uncertainties inherent in galaxy simulations, understand the interplay between numerical methods and sub-grid physics, and provide a standardized platform for testing and calibrating new models and codes, thereby improving reproducibility and robustness across the field.
-To enable this, the AGORA infrastructure is built on three pillars: common initial conditions (generated with Makedisk \citep{Springel_2005fdb} and MUSIC \citep{Hahn_2011}), common physics assumptions (e.g. cooling and star formation), and a common analysis toolkit (\texttt{yt} \citep{Turk_2010}).
+The~primary goals of the project are to quantify the systematic uncertainties inherent in galaxy simulations, understand the interplay between numerical methods and sub-grid physics, and~provide a standardized platform for testing and calibrating new models and codes, thereby improving reproducibility and robustness across the field.
+To~enable this, the~AGORA infrastructure is built on three pillars: common initial conditions (generated with Makedisk \citep{Springel_2005fdb} and MUSIC \citep{Hahn_2011}), common physics assumptions (e.g., cooling and star formation), and~a common analysis toolkit (\texttt{yt} \citep{Turk_2010}).

 The comparison has progressed through several key phases, each building on the previous one to isolate distinct physical and numerical effects.
 Paper I \citep{Kim_2013} focused on dark matter-only simulations to establish a baseline by comparing the performance of different gravity solvers and code architectures.
-Paper II \citep{Kim_2016} introduced hydrodynamics in the controlled environment of an isolated disk galaxy, using a common set of physics to compare how different codes handle gas dynamics, star formation, and stellar feedback in a controlled setting.
+Paper II \citep{Kim_2016} introduced hydrodynamics in the controlled environment of an isolated disk galaxy, using a common set of physics to compare how different codes handle gas dynamics, star formation, and~stellar feedback in a controlled~setting.

-More recently, in Papers III and IV \citep{Roca_F_brega_2021,rocafabrega2024} the AGORA collaboration has applied these lessons to full cosmological zoom-in simulations, following a meticulous, multi-step calibration procedure.
-This process is designed to incrementally add physical complexity: from gravity and hydrodynamics alone to the full preferred feedback models, with tests veryfing cooling and star formation procedures along the way.
-This ensures that any differences in the final calibrated simulations can be confidently attributed to the distinct stellar feedback implementations.
+More recently, in~Papers III and IV \citep{Roca_F_brega_2021,rocafabrega2024} the AGORA collaboration has applied these lessons to full cosmological zoom-in simulations, following a meticulous multi-step calibration procedure.
+This process is designed to incrementally add physical complexity, from gravity and hydrodynamics alone to the full preferred feedback models, along with~tests to verify cooling and star formation procedures performed along the way.
+This approach ensures that any differences in the final calibrated simulations can be confidently attributed to the distinct stellar feedback~implementations.